rpg2014/scryfall-mcp/ReadMe.md

 ---

-*This MCP server is not affiliated with Wizards of the Coast, Scryfall, or EDHREC.*
+*This MCP server is not affiliated with Wizards of the Coast, Scryfall, Archidekt, or EDHREC.*